 Are you ready for some sci-fi action-adventure?
-It can be yours with Infinite Galaxies, a new story game from Grendel’s Vault Productions.
+It can be yours with Infinite Galaxies, now available from Grendel’s Vault Productions.
 Find us on DriveThruRPG or at your favorite convention.
 The game contains everything you need to play exciting sci-fi adventures in a setting of your choice.

 Infinite Galaxies presents a positive and engaging future state of the universe.
 Heroes have explored the stars and found common cause with alien civilizations.
 Technology and society have combined to achieve a certain harmony.
 But there will always be those who oppose our heroes.
 There is danger out there among the stars.
 Play to find out what happens.